Bozeman, Montana: John Bozeman

 In 1863, John Bozeman, a pioneer and frontiersman from Pickens County, Georgia, along with a partner named John Jacob, opened the Bozeman Trail, a new northern trail off the Oregon Trail leading to the mining town of Virginia City through the Gallatin Valley and the future location of the city of Bozeman.

 John Bozeman, with Daniel Rouse and William Beall, platted the town in August 1864, stating "standing right in the gate of the mountains ready to swallow up all tenderfeet that would reach the territory from the east, with their golden fleeces to be taken care of."
 Red Cloud's War closed the Bozeman Trail in 1868, but the town's fertile land still attracted permanent settlers.

+Bozeman's death has been the source of much controversy.
+For years, the story was circulated that Bozeman and one of his friends, Tom Cover, were hiking to a neighboring town when Blackfeet attacked and killed Bozeman.
+Recent speculation has that Cover committed the murder and blamed the Blackfeet for it.

 Nelson Story

 In 1866, Nelson Story, a successful Virginia City, Montana, gold miner originally from Ohio, entered the cattle business.
-Story braved the hostile Bozeman Trail to successfully drive some 1,000 head of longhorn cattle into Paradise Valley just east of Bozeman.
-Eluding the U.S. Army, who tried to turn Story back to protect the drive from hostile Indigenous Americans, Story's cattle formed one of the earliest significant herds in Montana's cattle industry.
-Story established a sizable ranch in the Paradise Valley and holdings in the Gallatin Valley.
+Story braved the hostile Bozeman Trail to successfully drive some 1,000 head of Longhorn cattle into Paradise Valley just east of Bozeman.
+Eluding the U.S. Army, which tried to turn Story back to protect the drive from hostile Indigenous Americans, Story's cattle formed one of the earliest significant herds in Montana's cattle industry.
+Story established a sizable ranch in the Paradise Valley, with holdings in the Gallatin Valley.
 He later donated land to the state for the establishment of Montana State University.

 Fort Ellis

 Fort Ellis was established in 1867 by Captain R. S. LaMotte and two companies of the 2nd Cavalry, after the murder of John Bozeman near the mouth of Mission Creek on Yellowstone River, and considerable political disturbance in the area led local settlers and miners to feel a need for added protection.
-The fort, named for Gettysburg casualty Colonel Augustus Van Horne Ellis, was decommissioned in 1886 and few remnants are left at the actual site, now occupied by the Fort Ellis Experimental Station of Montana State University.
+The fort, named for Gettysburg casualty Colonel Augustus Van Horne Ellis, was decommissioned in 1886, and few remnants are left at the actual site, now occupied by the Fort Ellis Experimental Station of Montana State University.
 In addition to Fort Ellis, a short-lived fort, Fort Elizabeth Meagher (also simply known as Fort Meagher), was established in 1867 by volunteer militiamen.
 This fort was located 8 mi east of town on Rocky Creek.

 Other

-In 1864, W.W.
-Alderson described Gallatin County as "one of the most beautiful and picturesque valleys the eye ever beheld, abounding in springs of clear water."
+In 1864, W. W. Alderson described Gallatin County as "one of the most beautiful and picturesque valleys the eye ever beheld, abounding in springs of clear water."
 Many tended to agree, and Bozeman quickly garnered the nickname of "The Egypt" of Montana.

 After incorporation, the first issue of the weekly Avant Courier newspaper, the precursor of today's Bozeman Chronicle, was published in Bozeman on September 13, 1871.